vaskocuturilo/GoogleSearch-Selenium/README.md

 7. It is expected that the first result still leads to the same page as in step 3.

-Download geckodriver for your system on the link https://www.dropbox.com/s/a0j361de57lqb5w/Drivers.zip?dl=0
+Download geckodriver for your system by link https://www.dropbox.com/s/a0j361de57lqb5w/Drivers.zip?dl=0

 Extract geckodriver to the resources folder